chenfly256/ChenFly/README.md

 ## Chapter3
 This chapter adds the function of PWM control motor and the function of analyzing SBUS, and creates an APP to communicate with the flight control.

+## Chapter4
+In this chapter, we analyzed the angle of IMU and achieved the first flight through PID control.